 Palliative care is an approach that focuses on minimizing your symptoms and relieving stress.
 Keep in mind that you can have palliative care regardless of your stage of cancer or whether you’re in active cancer treatment.

-A palliative care team focuses on easing symptoms and side effects so you can continue to do the things you enjoy for as long as possible.
+A palliative care team focuses on easing symptoms and side effects so you can continue to do what you enjoy for as long as possible.

 Hospice care